fairmat/ModelingTools/README.md

 PFunction2D
 ===========

-A 2D version of Function for Fairmat
+A 2D version of PFunction for Fairmat.